arzwa/InfGenetics/doc/paper/response.md

-I assume the reviewer is referring to the following issue: classical single locus population genetics predicts that one needs $m < s$ for selection to maintain a locally beneficial allele when migrants introduce the deleterious allele, and that when adaptation is due to alleles of very small effect this may seem to imply that there is little scope for local adaptation.
+I assume the reviewer is referring to the following issue: classical single locus population genetics predicts that one needs $m < s$ for selection to maintain a locally beneficial allele when migrants introduce the deleterious allele.
+So, when adaptation is due to alleles of very small effect, this seems to imply that there is little scope for local adaptation, since locally beneficail variants will be swamped by gene flow.

-There are multiple reasons why this is not the case.
-The argument outlined in
-@barton2018 is simply that the classical theory assumes complete divergence between mainland and island, but that when adaptation is from standing variation instead this doe snot hold, since allele frequency differences between mainland and island are only slight.
+There are multiple reasons why this is not the case in nature.
+The argument outlined in @barton2018 is simply that the classical theory usually assumes complete divergence between mainland and island, but that when adaptation is from standing variation instead, this does not hold, since allele frequency differences between mainland and island are only slight.
 In the latter case, many alleles of small effect can be divergently maintained by selection.
-Another reason why this does not hold is linkage disequilibrium between locally beneficial alleles, this is explored in detail in @sachdeva2022 and @zwaenepoel2024.
+Another reason why this does not hold is that selected alleles will be in linkage disequilibrium, so that entire sets of deleterious alleles introduced by migrants are eliminated jointly.
+The latter phenomenon is explored in detail in @sachdeva2022 and @zwaenepoel2024.

-I do not think, however, that it is pertinent to discuss these issues in the present paper -- they are somewhat technical and require quite some space to explain and do not have much to do with the problem studied, i.e. polyploid establishment.
+I do not think, however, that it is pertinent to discuss these issues in the present paper -- they are somewhat technical and require quite some space to explain and do not have much to do with the problem studied, i.e. polyploid establishment, so in the interest of brevity I decided not to revisit this point.

 ### Other comments: